Chicago Food Poisoning Lawyers – Food Poisoning Attorneys Chicago

 Contact our Chicago Food Poisoning Lawyers

 Foodborne illness cases, as is the case of many personal injury cases, are not as simple as they may seem.
 It is vital for a food poisoning victim to contact an attorney as soon as possible to investigate the facts and preserve important evidence.
-If you or a loved one has been seriously injured as the result of food poisoning, the Chicago food poisoning lawyers of Willens Law Offices can help protect your rights and assist you in recovering monetary compensation that you need and deserve.
+If you or a loved one has been seriously injured as the result of food poisoning, the Chicago food poisoning lawyers of Willens & Baez can help protect your rights and assist you in recovering monetary compensation that you need and deserve.